JeremySCook/GoProLaserAim/README.md

 	<li>wires</li>
 </ul>

-Note that I've applied for a provisional utility patent on this device, so while you're welcome to make one for yourself, please get in contact if you'd like to manufacture in bulk info@jeremyscook.com.
+Note that I've applied for a provisional utility patent on this device, so while you're welcome to make one for yourself, please get in contact if you'd like to manufacture in bulk via info@jeremyscook.com.
 I'd love to discuss licensing the idea!